 - What Is the Culture?
 Colleges have personalities and cultures.
 Do you like people who are politically aware and care about issues such as the environment or voter’s rights?
 Perhaps the idea of joining a sorority or fraternity sounds like fun to you.
 If you cannot imagine giving up athletics, you may want the college to have many students who love to play intramural sports.
 Have you lived in a city all your life and want to be near the great outdoors for a change?
 Or is being near a mall with a J.Crew at the top of your list of priorities?
 Some colleges will offer all of the above.
 However, if you dislike fraternities, then don’t put a college on your list where 30% of students join Greek Life.
 If you lean left or right politically or on social issues and don’t want to mix much with those with opposing views, then pay attention to which issues people care about on campuses and how they lean (though interacting with others whose views differ from yours could be good for you).
 Consider religion, arts and music offerings, sense of community, friendliness and whether students are competitive or collaborative (or both).
 College review sites, guidebooks and conversations with current students as well as your consultant will help you understand campus culture.

 - A Vibrant Campus Life?
 Visit the calendar of events on the college website.
-Are there lectures, cultural events, athletic contests and alumni returning to speak to students (even if these events have to be held virtually)?
-Are professors having lunch with students (or meeting virtually), publishing articles and contributing to the intellectual conversations on campus and beyond?
+Are there lectures, cultural events, athletic contests and alumni returning to speak to students?
+Are professors having lunch with students, publishing articles, and contributing to intellectual conversations on campus and beyond?
 Pick up a copy of the student newspaper (it is often online).
 Do students care about their school?
 Do they have a voice and an opportunity to share their opinions?
 Are there clubs and organizations in line with your interests?